tidepool-org/tidepool-org.github.io/index.md

 published: true
 ---

-#About the Tidepool Project
+#Tidepool Developer Portal

 We are building an internet application platform and series of applications to help reduce the burden of managing Type 1 Diabetes.
-See [our web site](http://tidepool.org) for lots and lots of information about the project.

-#How you can help

 We're a nonprofit organization doing everything in the open.
 Open source, open business, and we need lots of help.

-[This document](HowToHelp.html) will give you a pretty detailed overview of the sorts of ways people can help.
+This is a microsite for helping to guide and manage the open source nature of our work.
+Its intended audience is software developers who are interested in helping us continuously improve the way we serve the Type 1 Diabetes community.

+This is a work in progress.
+If you find something particularly confusing, please feel free to [file an issue](https://github.com/tidepool-org/tidepool-org.github.io/issues) with suggestions on how it could be clearer.

 #Technical Documentation